Interview by Meritxell Rosell

 How have you evolved or adapted the technological aspects of your practice alongside your -more than 20 years expanding- career?

 I’ve always been drawn towards new technologies.
 Back in the late 1980s and early 1990s I was using bulletin boards, a precursor to what we now recognise as the Internet, and was one of the first people in my peer group to have email back then.
 So I use the tools of my time to create work that reflects the times and my ideas as they develop.
-Having said that it’s been important to maintain a voice that reflects who you are, whether it’s with words, sounds or images.
+Having said that, it’s important to maintain a voice that reflects who you are, whether it’s with words, sounds or images.

-Throughout your extensive body of work, there’s a strong sense of the importance that places, locations and the people who inhabit them, have imprinted on your pieces (locations in cities like Paris or London, haunted houses, hospitals, cemeteries and even in your Self-titled record (1993) you reflect on the concept of public and private places).
-Is psychogeography a current that has influenced your practice and if so, how?
+Throughout your extensive body of work, there’s a strong sense of the importance that places, locations and the people who inhabit them have imprinted on your pieces (locations in cities like Paris or London, haunted houses, hospitals, cemeteries and even in your Self-titled record (1993) you reflect on the concept of public and private places).
+Is psychogeography a current that has influenced your practice, and if so, how?

-Psychogeography has always fascinated me and a glance through my book collection will show a wealth of books on Situationism, the writings of British author Iain Sinclair and other books exploring the role of the flaneur, the solitary figure wandering the landscape, exploring without intent.
-The role of place and the resonance of those who once inhabited spaces informs many of the projects I develop, capturing and exploring locations I’m not familiar with.
+Psychogeography has always fascinated me, and a glance through my book collection will show a wealth of books on Situationism, the writings of British author Iain Sinclair and other books exploring the role of the flaneur, the solitary figure wandering the landscape, exploring without intent.
+The role of place and the resonance of those who once inhabited spaces inform many of the projects I develop, capturing and exploring locations I’m not familiar with.
 Concepts of myth, memory and landscape always appeal to me!

 Your latest sound installation, ‘The Dreamer is still asleep’ at the National Trust property Little Moreton Hall in Cheshire, is a sound and aromatic installation that explores the transcendent state between sleeping and waking with sounds that would once have filled the hall.
 Could you tell us about the intellectual process behind it?

-I was aware that the National Trust were working with Trust New Art to develop works that combined historic spaces with original works of art that focused on the senses, in particular sight, sound and smell.
-My installation accompanies a new programme ‘How We Used to Sleep’ and I wanted the work to celebrate the ghosts of the past in the present, embracing both the cultural and the historical in a playful and engaging manner.
+I was aware that the National Trust was working with Trust New Art to develop works that combined historic spaces with original works of art that focused on the senses, in particular sight, sound and smell.
+My installation accompanies a new programme, ‘How We Used to Sleep’, and I wanted the work to celebrate the ghosts of the past in the present, embracing both the cultural and the historical in a playful and engaging manner.

 The context was everything, to encourage visitors to explore a part of the building they would not perhaps ordinarily invest as much time in, but also to encourage them to stop and listen and travel through time in sound and smell.

 I am a consistent collaborator in all fields, frequently with artists quite outside of the field of music, and it would be impossible to choose one over another!
-Whether it’s a writer, an artist, a video maker, a choreographer or architect, the ability to exchange and share ideas is crucial and these collaborations allow me and the collaborator to work as both negatives and positives of each other, recognising spaces within the work fields and ideas of the other.
-It teaches the respect of space but also the relevance of context and extension of one’s ideas to the other.
-They will listen to you if you listen to them, just how life should function in general.
+Whether it’s a writer, an artist, a video maker, a choreographer or an architect, the ability to exchange and share ideas is crucial, and these collaborations allow me and the collaborator to work as both negatives and positives of each other, recognising spaces within the work fields and ideas of the other.
+It teaches the respect of space but also the relevance of context and the extension of one’s ideas to the other.
+They will listen to you if you listen to them, how life should function in general.

 In a time where we seem to be bombarded with challenging discoveries in artificial intelligence and their possible impact on artistic creativity, as a writer and media critic as well, what do you think about projects like Magenta, Google Brain’s initiative to develop tools that use machine learning to create compelling art and music?

-I’ve used generative systems within compositions to create work and that has offered an insight into possibilities but we are still some way off from capturing anything truly memorable or remarkable.
+I’ve used generative systems within compositions to create work, and that has offered an insight into possibilities, but we are still some way off from capturing anything truly memorable or remarkable.